 ACQ/PEAKD exposure was successful would be to find the value of the

 ACQ/PEAKD data table corresponding to the maximum counts value at a single dwell point.
 Then, compare the DISP_OFFSET value to the

 ACQSLEWX header keyword values (see Table 2.7).
 The data can also be easily plotted for a quick visual verification, similar to what is shown in Figure 5.1 for the

 5.2.2 Guiding Errors for Single-Guide-Star Mode

 Tracking on two guide stars should provide pointing accuracy sufficient to keep targets centered in the COS aperture for several orbits.
 However, in some cases, observations are made using only a single guide star instead of the usual two.
 Either the General Observer has consented to this in consultation with the Program Coordinator when two suitable guide stars could not be found, or one Fine Guidance Sensor failed to acquire its guide star during the guide star acquisition/reacquisition.
-See Table 2.6 for keywords to check for the status of the guide star acquisition.
 In this situation, the roll of the telescope is under GYRO control, which may allow a slow drift of the target on a circular arc centered on the single guide star.
 The drift rate along this arc (rate of rotation) depends on the characteristics of the pointing for any particular observation, but typical values are expected to be in the range of 1.0 to 1.5 milliarcsec/sec (possibly, but very rarely, as large as 5 milliarcsec/sec).